CBB752Spring2016/CBB752Spring2016.github.io/QCStep.md

 #### What is the biological relevance for this tool?

 This tool will be a quick asset in organizing biological data for further assembly or research.
 The test file we are using for our tool includes the genome read of a fungus.
 The reason for testing this genome is because it has relevance in assembly.
 These sequences are half of a paired-end read, as such quality is low in the middle region where assembly of two sequences happens (Shaw, et al., 2015).
 By using this tool we can filter out paired-end sequences with low quality at their 3’ ends and therefore prevent assembly.
 Only sequences with adequate quality will proceed to assembly of the genome.
+Some existing tools that remove low quality reads are Trimmomatic and Fastx.
+Trimmomatic is a trimming tool on the USAELLAB.org website (Bolger, et al., 2014).
+It can take in a file and remove low quality bases using a 4-base wide sliding window, dropping bases below quality score 15 and also ignore sequences that are less than 36 bases long.
+Fastx toolkit is available at the Hannon lab from Cold Spring Harbor Laboratory.
+The available tools allow users to convert FASTQ to FASTA files, find the reverse-complement of sequences, and filter sequences based on quality.

 > Maybe a survey of existing tools and existing methods for removing low quality reads is missing.